axibase/atsd/changelogs/2016_05/README.md

 ![Figure 2](./Figure2.png)

-By default such records with the status `deleted` are not actually removed from ATSD, potentially leaving unnecessary records in ATSD.
+By default such records with the status `deleted` are not automatically removed from ATSD, potentially leaving unnecessary records in ATSD.
 To delete containers after a certain number of days, enter in a positive integer.

 * `Retain deleted container records, days` : containers with a `deleted` status are initially retained in ATSD for the specified time interval.
 The status of these containers is marked as `deleted`.
 After the interval has passed, the containers are permanently removed from ATSD.